trenskow/isvalid/README.md

 #### `required`
 Values: `true`, `false` or `'implicit'`.

 `required` works a little like default.
-Except if the value is absent a validation error is thrown.
+Except if the value is absent a `ValidationError` is thrown.

 ````javascript
 { type: String, required: true }